zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Bacterial_Freezer_Stocks/Bacterial_Freezer_Stocks.md

 7. Place 2 tubes in the correct Bacterial Stock box in -80°C and 1 tube in the liquid N<sub>2</sub> tank.

-8. Inventory freezer stocks in Quartzy with the following information: name of bacterial strain with pMZ#### (include a web link wherever applicable to vector sequence/info), plasmid, antibiotic resistance, a brief description of use, and which Bacterial Stock Boxes the tubes are located in.
+8. Inventory freezer stocks in Quartzy with the following information: name of bacterial strain with pMZ#### (include a web link wherever applicable to vector sequence/info), plasmid, antibiotic resistance, a brief description, and location.